What the American Experiment means to me

 In fact, on July 4th, 1776, these truths would have been self-evident almost nowhere outside the Pennsylvania State House.
 In Russia, for example, serfs would suffer under the brutal lash of Tsarist autocracy for another nine decades.
 In France, the Bourbon monarchy was wringing ever-larger sums of taxation out of the disenfranchised peasantry to pay for its military adventures and courtly extravagances, while exempting the only people who were rich enough to actually pay them.
-Tsar and serf, king and peasant, were not created equal; there were no rights that the ruler couldn’t take away; and liberty and happiness were in short supply.
+Tsar and serf, king and peasant, were not created equal: there were no rights that the ruler couldn’t take away: liberty and happiness were in short supply.

 If anyone could have understood the American revolutionaries it should have been the British who cut off a king’s head in 1649 to prove the point that all men were equal under the law.
 It is one of history’s ironies that the colonists rebelled against one of the more politically enlightened regimes of the time.
 But even in Britain, Parliament still had much work to do before it would bring the monarchy to heel.
 The last living signatory of the Declaration of Independence — Charles Carroll — died aged 95 in 1832, the same year the British Parliament grudgingly gave the vote to the rising capitalist class being created by the Industrial Revolution.
 The experiment in self-government which the 56 signatories of the Declaration were embarking on was a specifically American one.

 “…conceived in Liberty…”

 Their words were often more honored in the breach than in the observance.
 Some of those who wrote that “all men are created equal” had slaves at home.
 Those slaves — bought and sold like cattle, worked relentlessly, punished mercilessly — suffered more under America’s presidents than Russian serfs or French peasants did under Tsar or king.
 It is hard to reconcile how some of the authors of such visionary rhetoric could behave like that.
 It is certainly beyond me.